 Events around the Kölnbrein reservoir

-Whether motorcycle blessing, bungee jumping or experience day, the events at the Kölnbreinsperre dam are something very special, just for the impressive backdrop.
-Mountain fans, bikers, families or experience-seekers – everyone gets their money’s worth at the Kölnbreinsperre dam.
+The events at the Kölnbreinsperre are something very special, if only for the impressive backdrop.
+Mountain fans, families or experience-seekers – everyone gets their money’s worth at the Kölnbreinsperre.

 On 4 days each year, daring bungee jumpers are allowed to jump from Austria's highest dam to a depth of around 165 metres.